 In addition to sick leave, new full-time employees hired between January 10 and July 09 are credited with 32 hours of Family/Personal Leave; if hired between July 10 and January 09, new employees are credited with 16 hours of Family/Personal Leave.
 Thereafter, Family/Personal leave will be credited on January 10, based upon total months of state service.
 Employees with up to 119 months of state service receive 32 hours of Family/Personal Leave on January 10.
 After an employee has 120 months of state service, 40 hours of Family/Personal Leave will be credited each January 10.
 This leave may be used for absences due to personal and family reasons as well as for personal illnesses or injuries.
 Unused Family/Personal Leave may not be carried forward from one year to the next, and employees will not be paid for any unused leave upon separation from employment.

 Participants have a choice of 25 percent, 40 percent, or 50 percent of coverage based on basic monthly earnings to a maximum of $5000 per month.
 LTD benefits are not reduced by the amount of other income replacement benefits received for the same disability.
 LTD benefits begin after 90 consecutive days of disability.
-The premiums are group rates, and participants are totally responsible for the cost of the premiums.
+The premiums are group rates, and non-presidential participants are responsible for the cost of the premiums.

 Long-term Care (LTC) is also referred to as nursing home care, home health aide, etc..

 Full-time employees participating in the Virginia Sickness and Disability Program receive a free basic daily LTC benefit as part of the benefit package provided by the program.

 An optional supplement is available to full-time faculty and classified staff at group rates through GenWorth.
 The plan is "guaranteed issue" to new employees enrolling within 60 days of employment.
 Coverage is also available for eligible family members; however, family members will be required to complete medical questionnaire forms and must be approved by GenWorth.